neuhart/Adversarial_Learning_LA_Alg/README.md

 ## Experiments
 The Experiments were organized as follows: <br>
 Numerical Experiments via Adversarial Training on three different standard machine learing datasets, MNIST, Fashion MNIST and CIFAR-10.
-The performance of several different optimizers was compared: SGD, Adam, ExtraSGD, ExtraAdam, OGDA as well as five instances of Lookahead each equipped with one of the before mentioned optimizers as its inner optimizer.
+The performance of several different optimizers was compared: SGD, Adam, ExtraSGD, ExtraAdam, OGD as well as five instances of Lookahead each equipped with one of the before mentioned optimizers as its inner optimizer.

 ### Hyperparameter Tuning
 - The hyperparameters for each optimizer were tuned in  <a href="https://github.com/neuhart/Adversarial_Learning_LA_Alg/blob/main/param_tuning.py">param_tuning.py</a>